UPPMAX/HPC-python/docs/day4/dim_reduction.rst

     You will find a jupyter notebook in the tarball called ``DimRed.ipynb`` (``Exercises/day4/Dim_reduction``), which works upon a face recognition dataset kept in the ``dataset`` folder.
     Try running the notebook and give the correct dataset path wherever required.

-    The env required for this notebook is ``pip install numpy matplotlib scikit-learn scipy PIL plotly umap-learn``
+    The env required for this notebook is ``pip install numpy matplotlib scikit-learn scipy pillow plotly umap-learn``